cgenereux/Wojak-Investor-Sim/README.md

    ```
    Then provide `HypergrowthStrategy` and `HardTechStrategy` implementations.
 4. **Valuation Hooks:** Move pre-IPO valuation logic into the strategies so each archetype can compute `computeFairValue`, `advancePreGateRevenue`, and `calculateRoundHealth` differently.

+   ✅ Implemented: `HypergrowthStrategy` and `HardTechStrategy` now own `computeFairValue` plus their pre-gate revenue curves.
+Hard tech derives valuations directly from pipeline EV and only resolves rounds when the active stage succeeds, while hypergrowth keeps the classic PS/margin glide path. `calculateRoundHealth` had already been strategy-specific in the previous iteration.
 5. **IPO/Fault Events:** Strategies emit IPO and failure events when their round sequence completes or a stage fails. `promoteToPublic` remains unchanged; it just needs to be called when the strategy signals IPO.
 6. **Data Migration:** For existing preset generators (`generateHypergrowthPresetCompanies`, `generateBinaryHardTechCompanies`, etc.), populate the `rounds` array with the appropriate order.
 For example, seed hypergrowth companies get the full Seed→F list, whereas `generateBinaryHardTechCompanies` can define `["series_b","series_c","pre_ipo"]` or custom labels.